-After a week or so of conference tournaments and almost four days of major conference tourneys, the field of 65 is beginning to take shape.
+After a week and a half of conference tournaments and four days of major conference tourneys, the field of 65 is beginning to take shape.
 According to our calculations, the breakdown is as follows:

 Locks (There is no way these teams don't make the NCAA Tournament):

 - ACC (5): Duke, Maryland, Clemson, Florida State, Wake Forest